Entire home

 Norwich

-Located in Norwich, this cottage is on a river.
+Norwich is home to this cottage.
 The Museum of the Broads and Stalham Firehouse Museum are cultural highlights, and some of the area's landmarks include How Hill Trust and Toad Hole Cottage Museum.
 East Ruston Old Vicarage and Hoveton Hall Gardens are also worth visiting.
-Take the opportunity to explore the area for water adventures such as fishing.

 Sutton, near Stalham